-Below is a very small selection of venues that you can choose from, but Italy is so magical that the list is extensive... so to start the process of planning with you, we have a Skype chat in which I get to know you both and what your ideal location and dream venue would look like.
+Below is a very small selection of locations that you can choose from, but Italy is so magical that the list is extensive... so to start the process of planning with you, we have a Skype chat in which I get to know you both and what your ideal location and dream venue would look like.

 You can choose from many different locations of Italy and I start your journey with Puglia which has incredibly beautiful locations with options of coastal or countryside venues.

 It is famous for its pretty towns and beautiful beaches.
 Traditional trullo houses, endless olive groves and clifftop villages perched high above the Adriatic allowing for stunning views of its dramatic coastline.

 Some of the favourite towns to visit include Alberobello, Polignano A Mare, Ostuni, Bari, Trani, Monopoli, Lecce, Matera, Martina Franca and Vieste to name but a few.
 Each area boasts many incredible venues that are available for accommodation and wedding celebrations.

-Much of the area is covered by the Cilento national park, the second largest in Italy, and it contains 100km of coastline and a natural mountainous landscape with historic villages still holding on to a traditional way of life.
+Much of the area is covered by the Cilento national park, the second largest in Italy, and it contains 100km of coastline and a natural mountainous landscape with historic villages where its people still live a traditional way of life.

 Another very popular area for weddings is Tuscany and Umbria and I have planned many in both.

-If you’re after gentle undulating countryside and cypress trees, olive groves and beautiful lakes, medieval towns and areas of forest, either region will do the trick.
+If you’re after gentle undulating countryside and cypress trees, olive groves, beautiful lakes, medieval towns and areas of forest, either of these regions are perfect.